Inside DELTA: 5 Questions with James Perry

 They were engaged soon after.

-“I told my dad I’d found the person I wanted to spend my life with,” James said (we’re not sure what dad had been doing for those five days, but hopefully he was having fun and staying cool).
+“I told my dad I’d found the person I wanted to spend my life with,” Perry said (we’re not sure what dad had been doing for those five days, but hopefully he was having fun and staying cool).

 What makes your job special?